iterative/dvc.org/public/static/docs/tutorials/deep/reproducibility.md

 Let's keep the result in the repository.
 Later we can find out why bigrams don't add value to the current model and change that.

 Many DVC-files were changed.
-This happened due to file checksum changes.
+This happened due to file hash changes.

 ```dvc
 $ git status -s